HillaryDanan/ouroboros-learning/papers/arxiv_ouroboros.md

 ## Abstract

 We present an empirical investigation of transformation resistance in GPT-3.5-turbo, analyzing 1,000 responses across 50 conversation sessions to identify systematic suppression of creative recombination.
-The model exhibits transformation phases in only 10.2% of responses, 2.5× below the expected 25% for balanced phase distribution (χ²=156.3, p<0.001).
-We document a "Position 11 phenomenon" where transformation attempts peak at 31.2% at conversation midpoint before declining to 6.1% in final positions, suggesting architectural self-regulation.
-Phase transition analysis reveals an integration→generation bypass pattern, with the model avoiding transformation in 68% of potential transitions.
-Sessions with higher transformation rates show increased coherence variability (σ=0.118 vs 0.042), indicating a fundamental trade-off between consistency and creativity.
-While comparative analysis was limited by API constraints (Claude-3-haiku: n=468 partial responses, 30% API failure; Gemini-1.5-flash: n=4, 99% API failure), the GPT-3.5 patterns are robust and reproducible.
+The model exhibits transformation phases in only 9.7% of responses, 2.6× below the expected 25% for balanced phase distribution.
+Phase distribution analysis reveals integration dominance at 38.6%, suggesting preference for accumulative over transformative processing.
+Despite high phase transition rates (57.9%), the model maintains coherence (mean=0.56±0.10) by systematically avoiding transformation states.
+Comparative analysis includes Claude-3-haiku (n=877 responses, 12% transformation) and synthetic validation across architectures.
+Statistical validation confirms significant inter-model differences (ANOVA F=23.247, p<0.001).
+Analysis of outlier sessions with higher transformation rates (up to 30%) demonstrates the model's capability but reluctance to transform.
 We propose transformation resistance as a quantitative metric for characterizing language model architectures and discuss implications for understanding the "mechanical" quality often attributed to GPT-3.5 outputs.
-This work contributes to interpretability research by providing measurable signatures of model behavior previously described only qualitatively.
+Full data and visualizations available at https://github.com/HillaryDanan/ouroboros-learning.

 ## 1. Introduction